 Subsidiaries Participation Percentage Ecopetrol Activity Subsidiaries Ecopetrol Oleo é Gas do Brasil Ltda.
-Ecopetrol del Perú S.A.
-Ecopetrol America Inc. 100 100 100 Exploration, production, transportation, storage, distribution and selling of hydrocarbons, by-products and products, as well as research, development and selling of energy sources - Black Gold Re Ltd. 100 Manage all business associated with the total or partial, direct or indirect execution of insurance and reinsurance of Ecopetrol's and of its affiliate and/or subsidiary company risks. - Andean Chemicals Ltd. 100 Manage all business associated with Ecopetrol's, Propilco's and its affiliate companies' operations. - ODL Finance S.A.
-65 Design, construct, operate, sell, exploit and be the direct or indirect owner of crude oil pipeline systems for hydrocarbon transportation of private use in Colombia.
+100 Exploration, production, transportation, storage, distribution and selling of hydrocarbons, by-products and products, as well as Ecopetrol del Perú S.A.
+100 research, development and selling of energy Ecopetrol America Inc. 100 sources Black Gold Re Ltd. 100 Manage all business associated with the total or partial, direct or indirect execution of insurance and reinsurance of Ecopetrol's and of its affiliate and/or subsidiary company risks.
+Andean Chemicals Ltd. 100 Manage all business associated with Ecopetrol's, Propilco's and its affiliate companies' operations.
+ODL Finance S.A.
+65 Design, construct, operate, sell, exploit and be the direct or indirect owner of crude oil pipeline systems for hydrocarbon transporta- tion of private use in Colombia.
 ODL S.A.
 ODL - Colombia Branch office Propilco S.A.
 100 Production and selling of polypropylene resin Comai S.A.
 Bioenergy S.A.
-79.14 Construction and operation of biofuel production plants, and others related -
+79.14 Construction and operation of biofuel production plants, and others related